Meeting Summary

 Present: Gilman, Mang, Rule, Lang, Whitman

 This summary was AI-generated to save you time.
-It may miss or misstate details — verify against the official recording and the transcript.
+It may miss or misstate details, so verify against the official recording and the transcript.

 At a glance

-- The Council directed staff to draft policy alternatives and scheduled a follow-up special meeting for June 16th.
+- Staff was directed to develop draft policy options, including permit processes and furniture restrictions, for a special meeting on June 16.

 Closed Session